Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 $ heroku logs

-Note that many frameworks, including Ruby on Rails, will serve a default error page for your application when there are errors.
-You can compare this to Heroku’s error page which is used when one of Heroku’s error codes is the cause of the issue.
+Note that many frameworks, including Ruby on Rails, serve a default error page for your application when there are errors.
+You can compare that to Heroku’s error page, which is used when one of Heroku’s error codes is the cause of the issue.

-If your logs show one of Heroku’s error codes, you should investigate the cause of this issue.
+If your logs show one of Heroku’s error codes, investigate the cause of this issue.
 Our descriptions of these errors is the best place to start.

 Check on the current status of your process formation: